Brindusa22/Hangbot/README.md

 ### Images and Icons

-- The _hangbot_ image was taken from [Vecteezy](https://www.vecteezy.com/vector-art/10361091-simple-vector-drawing-in-doodle-style-robot-cute-robot-hand-drawn-with-lines-funny-illustration-for-kids) and mofified with _Paint_ to meet the design requirements of the game.
+- The _hangbot_ image was taken from [Vecteezy](https://www.vecteezy.com/vector-art/10361091-simple-vector-drawing-in-doodle-style-robot-cute-robot-hand-drawn-with-lines-funny-illustration-for-kids) and modified with _Paint_ to meet the design requirements of the game.

   ![Hangbot image](assets/images/readme_images/hangbot_updated.jpg)